RobRendell/gTove/README.md

 * Outline shader for selected minis/maps/templates?
 * More spin on a dice reroll (pass some sort of optional spin scale factor?)
 * Fix title of browser tab to exclude .json
+* (Sometimes?) painfully slow to drag the devices in the device layout screen.
+    * Would also be nice to have more snap options
+    * Would be good if the device layout screen left bits of the actual tabletop visible around the edges, for lining up.
+Perhaps render it in a MovableWindow?

 * Add paint tool to delete intersecting shapes
 * Investigate efficiency of ControlledCamera - setting state high in the component tree isn't ideal.